TechArt1san/100-days-of-code/log.md

 Didn't code yesterday...again.

 Continuing learnung how to work with CSS /Bootstrap.
 Using predefined classes as well as getting a hang of how to structrue a web page is pretty non-intuitive right now.

+### Day 7: April 29th, 2017

+More progress today.
+I'm getting a better feeling of how everything works together.
+I am still confused about aat which level to apply which classes, at div, at col-md, at the actual component?
+Or whether I have to create custom classes to change padding and color or if bottstrap itself has everything I need.

+We will see.
+Right now there is not missing much, only a way to efficiently place my rows inside a container, where to set the proper colors, to style and size the different types and fill in the content and links.
+I guess 3 more days and I'm done (7 horus instead of 50, that would be quite good)